atsign-foundation/at_demos/sshnp_docker_demo/README.md

 If you already have your `.atKeys` files, you may skip this step.

-1. Go to [my.atsign.com/go](https://my.atsign.com/go) and get as many atSigns as you need (2 if you are using Atsign's rendezvous service, 3 if you are using you will be running your own rendezvous service).
+1. Go to [my.atsign.com/go](https://my.atsign.com/go) and get 2 atSigns.

-2. Once you have checked out with your brand new atSigns, be sure to go through each of them and press the orange "Activate" button.
+2. Once purchased, be sure to go through each of them and press the orange "Activate" button.
 This will open your atSign for activation

 3. Use [at_onboarding_cli/at_activate](https://github.com/atsign-foundation/at_libraries/tree/trunk/packages/at_onboarding_cli) (if you prefer a command-line approach) or download one of our [apps](https://atsign.com/apps/) (such as [atmospherePro](https://atsign.com/apps/atmospherepro/)) to utilize the onboarding widget to generate your `.atKeys` files.
 You will need to generate a `.atKeys` file for each of your atSigns.
 Be sure to not lose these keys as they are used to authenticate into an atSign's atServer.